The thyroid is a small bow-shaped gland that sits in the front of the neck, just below the Adam’s apple. It produces the

 What medical conditions are related to the thyroid gland?

-Almost 1 in 6 Australians have a thyroid problem.
+Almost 1 in 6 Australians has a thyroid problem.
 The chance of having trouble with your thyroid becomes greater as you get older.

 Sometimes people have problems with their thyroid being overactive and producing too much thyroxine (hyperthyroidism).
 It can be caused by an autoimmune disorder causing inflammation of the thyroid gland, Grave’s disease, or nodules on the thyroid.
 Hyperthyroidism makes the body use energy too quickly.
 Symptoms of hyperthyroidism include:

 - weight loss